One of the best secured cards available, offering a potentially low deposit and credit limit boost.

 - Review your application and submit it.

-How long will it take to get my Secured Mastercard® from Capital One®
+How long will it take to get my Secured Card® from Capital One®

 Capital One offers preapproval through its online application, so you should receive a decision within a minute.
 Once you’re approved, it typically takes seven to 10 days to receive your credit card in the mail.
 Expect to get a copy of your card agreement and welcome materials with the new card.